abrugal/ParallelAssign2/README.md

 # ParallelAssign2

 For problem 2 I used the third approach which uses the queue.
-I used a random number generator, with each number representing a guest, to fill up the queue and the loop runs until all numbers from 0 to N-1 (N is the num of threads) have entered the queue.
-This way a guest can enter the queue multiple times but eventually everyone will enter the queue.
-Only the guest that is first in line can enter the room, and they can only enter if the room is empty.
+Each guest will try to enter the queue if they aren't already in it, with the chances of entering being a 50% chance.
+Only the guest that is first in line will try to enter the room, and they can only enter if the room is empty.

 ## Comparing the other approaches: